NCBI-Hackathons/drugdisco/README.md

 An example of the output files generated is [here](https://github.com/NCBI-Hackathons/drugdisco/tree/master/example_ZINC_database_cluster).
 Some of the output files are:

-* **zin_library.fps** the zinc library fingerprints.
+* **zinc_library.fps** the zinc library fingerprints.
 * **mol2** a directory containing individual mol files for each centroid, to use as input to the automated docking pipeline.
-* **cluster_dictionary.npy** a numpy dictionary object where the keys are the ZINC IDs of centroids of each cluster, and the values are the list ZINC IDs for all of the centroid's cluster members.
+* **cluster_dictionary.npy** a numpy dictionary object.
+A key is the ZINC ID of a centroid, and a values are is the ZINC IDS for the centroid's cluster members.
-* **cluster_size_dictionary.npy** a numpy dictionary object where the keys are the ZINC IDs of centroids of each cluster, and the values are the number of cluster members.
+* **cluster_size_dictionary.npy** a numpy dictionary object.
+A key is the ZINC ID of a centroid, is the number of cluster members.

 ## Automated Docking Pipeline